 Streamers who are tempted to use viewbot software cheat themselves and the streaming community, losing respect, credibility, and damaging their reputation, often beyond repair.
 Other streamers who build organic audiences with valued content get knocked out of the leaderboards and “recommended” sections in favor of illegitimate accounts, at least until those accounts are found out and penalized.

-Why do bots follow innocent streamers?
+Some bots follow innocent streamers

 Many streamers, especially on Twitch, have experienced artificial inflation of their views without having solicited a bot at all.
 Bot developers deploy their bots to many different channels to hide the accounts that are paying for the views.
 Twitch can’t differentiate between perpetrators and victims, so they penalize all viewbotted channels to an extent.

 When a channel applies for partnership with Twitch, they’re often denied if Twitch has detected artificial view inflation.
 Some channels are successful if their legitimate views are high enough without the bots.
 It’s at the platform’s discretion.
 Advertisers on those channels will suffer the same losses they would experience on the criminal channels, with no apparent recourse to recover their ad spend.